How Much Does Injection Molding Cost

 Different types of injection molding machines, such as hydraulic, electric, or hybrid machines, come with varying costs.
 Hydraulic machines, while less energy-efficient, are typically cheaper upfront compared to electric machines, which have a higher initial cost but offer better precision and energy savings in the long run.

-Mold and Toolng Cost
+Mold and Tooling Cost

 Injection Mold & Tooling